Question 1

 What is needed to accurately represent all physical quantities?

-A. A base unit and a number
+A. A base unit and a number.

-B. A unit and a number expressed in standard form (scientific notation)
+B. A unit and a number expressed in standard form (scientific notation).

-C. A unit and a numerical magnitude
+C. A unit and a numerical magnitude.

-D. An SI unit and a numerical magnitude
+D. An SI unit and a numerical magnitude.

-When presenting the result of a measurement of a physical quantity or the solution to a physics problem, we need a numerical value to represent the magnitude of the quantity along with its corresponding unit of measurement.
+C. Correct: When presenting the result of a measurement of a physical quantity or the solution to a physics problem, we need a numerical value to represent the magnitude of the quantity along with its corresponding unit of measurement.

-D. incorrect, not only SI unit could represent unit of measurement.
+D. Incorrect: Not only SI unit could represent unit of measurement.

 Question 5